Skip to main content

 Actions failing

-• Click the failed action to see conversation logs
+• Click the failed action to see session logs

 • Verify dependencies are installed (use Dev Container for consistent setup)